progmaticltd/homebox/docs/email-access-monitoring.md

 81.17.27.131
 ```

-Comments are not mandatory and are ignored.
+Comments and blank lines are not mandatory and are ignored.
+You can also whitelist entire networks using CIDR blocks.

-You can also change the blacklisting score:
+Although it is not recommended, you can also change the blacklisting score globally:

 ```yaml
 access_check: